 Give yourself way too much time

-One thing that saps people’s confidence (mine, anyway) is when they run out of time.
+One thing that saps people’s confidence (mine, anyway) is running out of time.
 You think “This should have been finished already!”.
-You want to go for a ride but can’t because your bike is in pieces.
+Then you want to go for a ride but can’t because your bike is in pieces.

 Generally, I double the time estimates people give for tasks.
-In the beginning I’d assume everything will take 3-4 times as long, and there’s a strong risk there’ll be a delay of a week or more mid-job as you have to go find specific parts or tools that you didn’t know you needed.
+In the beginning, I assumed everything would take 3-4 times as long, and that there would be a strong risk of a delay of a week or more mid-job as I had to go find specific parts or tools that I didn’t know I needed.

-So give yourself a lot of time, expect the unexpected, and make sure you have an alternative form of transport — and any job is feasible.
+So give yourself a lot of time, expect the unexpected, and make sure you have an alternative form of transport.
+With those precautions, any job is feasible.

 Have a friend with you to help/encourage/console

 This is easier said than done in today’s age, where we’re all busy and have other priorities.
 A good friend who’s willing to spend a whole day with you on your project is a great friend you should keep!

 When I was a lot younger working on cars (a long time ago), having a friend come over to help with a long and difficult project helped me see it through.
 Every time I got stuck, they’d encourage me to keep going and try something different.
 Sometimes just to bang harder.